-The Aroostook Band of Micmacs Cultural Community Education Center opened in August of 2000.
+The Mi'kmaq Nation Cultural Community Education Center opened in August of 2000.
 The center offers the interpretation of traditional and contemporary culture of the Micmac people within the museum.
 The Center also houses our Chief, Council Chamber, Finance Department, Personnel Office, Child and Family Services, Realty & Assets Department, Cultural Department, and Education Center.
 Also included in this building is the Administrative Staff; Tribal Administrator, Tribal Clerk, Tribal Liaison Officer, Tribal Planner and the Administrative Assistant.

 The Tribal Administrator is responsible for the overall administration of Tribal operations; carries out actions initiated by the Tribal Council under the direction of the Tribal Chief; supervises all staff and controls operational actions.